The 411 On Points-Based Employee Recognition Programs

 With these types of programs, employees can earn and accumulate points in their personal point bank, giving them the flexibility to choose a reward that is perfect for them.
 Making employees feel valued and appreciated for their contributions is your first step to elevating employee engagement levels within your organization.

-So, let’s dive into points-based rewards systems and explain when they are used, how they are used, and how they impact your organization, both from a business outcome and a tax implication perspective.
+So, let’s dive into points-based reward systems and explain when they are used, how they are used, and how they impact your organization, both from a business outcome and a tax implication perspective.

-Types of Rewards and When to Use Them
+Types of Employee Rewards and When to Use Them

 According to a study titled “Incentives, Motivation and Workplace Performance: Research and Best Practices” by the Incentive Research Foundation (IRF) incentive reward programs can boost employee performance between 25-44%.